 This copies the marker X position into the X Value menu box.
 The X value of data table line 0 is now equal to the 1 kHz signal frequency.
 The Y value of line 0 is updated each time the graph is updated.

 This highlights the Table Index menu box.
-Let's add
+Let's add another line to the data table.

-Entering an index or line number beyond the end of

-Set the span to display the 1 kHz signal.
+Entering an index or line number beyond the end of the table adds a new line to the end.